ShengHuaWu/Vapor3Series/Relationship/README.md

 ```
 tokenProtected.get(User.parameter, "pets", use: getPetsHandler)
 ```
-Therefore, it connects a HTTP GET request to `api/users/:user_id/pets` to the new route handler, and we can test this endpoint with Postman as well.
+Therefore, it connects a HTTP GET request to `api/users/:user_id/pets` to the new route handler, and we can test these two new endpoints with Postman.

 Although we just finish establishing the parent-child relationship between our `User` and `Pet` models with `Fluent`, there is still no link between `User` table and `Pet` table in the database.
 We should set up foreign key constraints to ensure that a pet cannot be created with a non-existing user and a user cannot be deleted until all his/her pets have been deleted.